 Always run regular backups

 This is a preventive way that could save you a lot of money and time in case your website has been hacked.
 Having a website backup allows you to recover your website faster.
 You can have your website data and content saved in free cloud backup services such as CloudBerry backup, IDrive, Duplicati, or Jottacloud.
-Another way is to save your data in a hard drive.
+Another way is to save your data on a hard drive.
 Some cloud services also offer a hard drive to be sent to you as another storage for your website data.

 Beware of scams and phishing emails

-Perhaps the most loathsome of all attacks is phishing and scams.
+Perhaps the most loathsome of all attacks are phishing and scams.
 Cybercriminals can either call you or send you an email and trick you into giving your personal and other sensitive information.
 Once they have your data, they can do anything they want with it.
 Usually, if you fell victim to a phishing scam, it can cause you financial loss, unable to access your email or your website.
 One best way to avoid this is to install anti-phishing software such as Microsoft Defender, Kaspersky Security Cloud Free, AVG Free Antivirus, Avast Free Antivirus, Avira Free Antivirus, etc.

 Create a unique password